biosemantics/charaparser-web/README.md

     }
     ```

-* /class: *Creates a class in the carex ontology*
+* /class: *Creates a class in the named ontology*
   * HTTP POST http://{host}/class
-  * Request body: elucidation and logicDefintion are optional.
+  * Request body: If user value is empty, a shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
+Fields elucidation and logicDefintion are optional.
     ```json
     {
+     	"user":"2",
+     	"ontology":"exp",
       "term": "root-apex",
       "superclassIRI": "http://biosemantics.arizona.edu/ontologies/carex#apex",
       "definition": "the apex of the root",